"The world is full of magical things patiently waiting for our wits to grow sharper."

 Related Quotes

-"The world is full of stories, and from time to time, they permit themselves to be told."
+"The world is full of stories waiting to be told."

 "The world is full of magic things, patiently waiting for our senses to grow sharper."